 The policy represents a dramatic escalation of Trump's ongoing war against what he views as tech censorship.
 It's also the latest salvo in his broader immigration crackdown that began with social media screening for student visas and the controversial $100,000 H1-B application fee that sent shockwaves through the tech industry.

 The timing couldn't be worse for tech companies already struggling with AI governance and content moderation at scale.
 Meta alone employs thousands in content policy roles, while Google's YouTube and Search teams rely heavily on international talent for AI safety research.
-Microsoft's responsible AI initiatives and 's content moderation for AWS services could face immediate talent shortages.
+Microsoft's responsible AI initiatives and Amazon's content moderation for AWS services could face immediate talent shortages.